cristi-maldonado/cristi-maldonado.github.io/_posts/2023-01-06-few-shot-learning.md

 author: Cristi Maldonado
 ---

 Few Shot Learning has come riding in on a white horse to conteract the major limiation of large classification models.
 These architectures can be used for various tasks, but in order for it to accomplish its specific task it needs a large dataset specific enough and fine-tuned to the task at hand.
 Labelling a large dataset is time-consuming at best and unattainable at worst.
-Few Shot learning comes in promising to deliver performance with just a few-shot demonstrations.
+Few Shot learning comes in promising to deliver performance with just a Few-shot demonstrations.
 It sounds too good to be true, let's take a looker look at Few-Shot.

 ### Few Shot is not a Standard Classification
 The goal with a standard classification problem is to answer this question: "What animal is this?
 Is this a tiger?"